Wallet Hacks

 Welcome!

-My name is Jim Wang and I'm the founder of Wallet Hacks, a personal finance blog I started in September 2015.
+My name is Jim Wang and I'm the founder of Best Wallet Hacks, a personal finance blog I started in September 2015.

 First, a little about who I am and what I'm about.
 If you want the quick version, I am in my thirties, have a lovely family, and graduated college with a degree in computer science.
 Before Wallet Hacks, I wrote about personal finance for over ten years on another popular personal blog before a change in ownership.